yandex-cloud/docs/en/ydb/pricing/serverless.md

 #### On-demand backups {#rules-auto-backup-storage}

-You can force a database backup, saving a copy to [{{ objstorage-full-name }}](../../storage/).
-The cost of this operation depends on the amount of data copied and is calculated as for a [ReadTable](ru-special.md#readtable) operation.
+You can force a database backup, saving a copy to [{{ objstorage-name }}](../../storage/).
+The cost of this operation depends on the size of copied data and is calculated similarly to the [ReadTable](ru-special.md#readtable) operation.
 When calculating the cost, the actual amount is rounded up to a multiple of 1 GB.

 {% note warning %}